lmangani/gun-cassandra/README.md

 });
 ```

-### Test
+### Fluffy's Test
-The following test runs Fluffy's test successfully.
-Speed is ridicolously low due to keyspace and table initialization.
+The following script runs Fluffy's test successfully.
+Speed is ridicolously low when initializing keyspace and table.<br>
+Comments & Contributions are super welcome!

-#### Run Test
+#### Gun
 ```
 # nodejs test/simple.js
 Hello wonderful person! :) Thanks for using GUN, feel free to ask for help on https://gitter.im/amark/gun and ask StackOverflow questions tagged with 'gun'!